rangsimanketkaew/deepcv/docs/usage/training-model.md

 ## Call DeepCV's module

-All DeepCV's modules can be called via `main.py` API script (Do not forget to activate to the environment where you installed dependencies packages for DeepCV).
+All DeepCV's modules can be called via `main.py` API script (Don't forget to activate to the environment, where you installed dependencies packages for DeepCV).

 ```sh
 $ cd deepcv/src/